CONTACT:

 SUMMARY:

 I am a roboticist passionate about working on developing algorithms for realizing operations of robots in our daily life.
 Since 2012, I have been developing algorithms in the areas of motion and path planning, optimization, and machine learning.
 During my Ph.D., I have developed trajectory and path planners for unmanned surface vehicles (USVs) or unmanned boats that enable them to operate in environments of varying sizes and complexities.
 During my full-time employment at USC, I expanded my knowledge of decision-making algorithms and started implementing new algorithms for manipulator robots to enable advanced manufacturing applications.
 The algorithms I have developed are currently being used by robotic finishing (sanding, deburring, polishing, etc.), robotic 3D printing, robotic composite prepreg sheet layup, and assembly.
-Until date, I have published 5 journal articles, 19 conference papers, and 3 patents.
-Find a complete list of publication at https://brual.info/publications/
+Until date, I have over 30 scholarly articles and holds a portfolio of 18 patents in the fields of artificial intelligence and robotics.

 Apart from academic research, I have been working with industry partners like Lockheed Martin, United Technologies Research Center (UTRC), Boeing, and Indiana Technology and Manufacturing Companies (ITAMCO) in adapting the developed algorithms and testing it on the business cases for robotic finishing, and composite layup applications.
 These projects are focussed on TRL5 -TRL7 level development.